lostisland/faraday-retry/README.md

 ### Call a block after retries have been exhausted

 You can specify a lambda object through the `exhausted_retries_block` option that will be called after all retries are exhausted.
-This block will called once.
+This block will be called once.

 The block is passed keyword arguments with contextual information and passed your data:
 * Request environment,